Remember how I posted about the HGTV pop-up showroom that I discovered in the Mall of America last month?

 Tomorrow I'll show you what I did with my cute little Target succulent!

 I'm a wife, a mom, and an interior design enthusiast.
 My blog is all about how I create a stylish home through DIY projects, repurposing of old items, and savvy shopping- all of which allow me to make my home a place I love without killing my budget.
-I believe every home has potential and I'm here to help you find it in yours.
+I believe every home has potential and I hope I can help you find it in yours!